-Comfort food generally evokes thoughts of cold, wet, London type weather when a warm mental food hug is powerful enough to ward off an actual chill.
-And then there are certain stressful situations when only a tub of Häagen-Dazs will do.
-It therefore follows that comfort eating is not restricted to weather conditions.
-Let’s think about India for a moment.
-It is hot there, most of the time and yet, everyone’s eating curry with potency levels ranging from mild, medium, hot and hell hot!
-They feast on curry throughout the blistering summer and seem ‘happy as Larry’, so I’m going to do the same.
-No waiting around here ’til fall or the onset of winter chills.
+Comfort food generally evokes thoughts of cold, wet weather when a warm food hug is needed.
+And then there are days when only a tub of Häagen-Dazs will do.
+It therefore follows that comfort eating is not restricted to the weather.
+India, say, is hot most of the time, yet everyone tucks into bowls of curry ranging from mild, medium, hot and hell hot!
+No waiting around for the onset of winter.
+It’s a year round favourite.

-Spiced and earthy, this golden hued Cape Malay chicken curry will tick all the boxes and leave you clamouring for more.
-To round off this truly local hero of a dish, my Spiced Cape brandy pudding with softly whipped cream is where I’d be heading….
+Spiced and earthy, this golden hued Cape Malay chicken curry will tick all the boxes.
+To finish in true South African style, why not try this Spiced Cape brandy pudding with whipped cream.

-Roasting your own spices might seem a bit tedious but, you’ll be rewarded with an aromatic spice mix that’ll elevate all your curries to another level.
+Roasting whole spices might seem tedious but, you’ll be rewarded with an aromatic spice mix that’ll elevate all your curries to another level.
 The direct heat of dry roasting whole spices releases the natural oils and intensifies the flavour.
-Although not traditional, I’ve made up a Malay spice paste and found this works incredibly well.
-It’s worthwhile making a double batch of paste and storing it in a sterilized jar in the fridge to use later.
-I find curries to be one of the easiest ways to entertain large groups of guests as all the work is done beforehand which leaves you time to sit back and enjoy the company.
+Although not traditional, I’ve made a Malay spice paste and found this works incredibly well.
+It’s worthwhile making a double batch of paste and storing it in the fridge to use later.
+Curries are one of the easiest ways to entertain, especially if you make the curry the day before.

 Cape Malay chicken curry